Home / Health & Wellness Articles / Depression / Colder Weather and Seasonal Affective Disorder (SAD)

 Seasonal Affective Disorder is a type of depression that follows the seasons.
 It has been linked to a biochemical imbalance in the brain prompted by shorter daylight hours and a lack of sunlight in winter.
 The experience of SAD can be more than a seasonal funk, but it is treatable.
 If you’re feeling down this winter don’t tough it out because it might lead to something more serious.

 Seasonal Affective Disorder can significantly impair one’s quality of life, including overall health and mood.
 Symptoms usually begin in October or November and subside by March or April.
 December through February is often the toughest time, and holiday loneliness and stress can increase symptoms.
-Some symptoms of SAD are depression, irritability, inconsistent sleep schedule, increased appetite or weight gain, loss of energy, feeling unmotivated, and more.
-If these symptoms last for more than two weeks or your daily living is impacted, it might be time to look for treatment options.
+Some symptoms of SAD include depression, irritability, inconsistent sleep schedule, increased appetite or weight gain, loss of energy, feeling unmotivated, and more.
+If these symptoms last for more than two weeks, or your daily living is impacted, it might be time to look for treatment options.

 Here are some ways to minimize your Seasonal Affective Disorder symptoms: